How to Blur the Background in Google Meet

 The setting is super easy to use, so it works great for impromptu sessions.
 Even better, you can do it on the spot, meaning you can activate it while you’re in a meeting.
 No one has to see your dog get the zoomies in the worst possible time, right?
 So, if you want to know how to blur the background in Google Meet, you’ve come to the right place.
 In this article, we’ll show you how to do it before and during a video call.

-How to Blur the Background in Google Meet Before Video Call?
+How to Blur the Background in Google Meet Before a Video Call

 You can prepare for a conference call by blurring the background beforehand.
 It takes a few simple steps, and you can do it with different devices.
 That means the mobile app for iPhone and Android, respectively, also has a built-in option.